westerveltco/django-email-relay/README.md

 #### Django

-If you have a Django application already deployed that has access to the preferred SMTP server, you can skip using the Docker image and install the package and use the included `runrelay` management method instead.
+If you have a Django project already deployed that has access to the preferred SMTP server, you can skip using the Docker image and install the package and use the included `runrelay` management method instead.

 1. Install the package from PyPI: